Skip to main content

 One of the interesting side effects of the principle I listed above is that our limitation around fit has had a huge (unintentional) impact on style.
 This is perhaps best told through a story from early on in my research.

 I was interviewing a nonbinary-identified person in London, who we will call G. G has an amazing, eclectic style that draws on streetwear culture as well as elements of punk, sprinkled with victorian accessories (yup, you read that correctly).
 But across the board, there is one principle that is true of all their clothing: it’s baggy.
-I asked G whether that was an intentional choice, or whether that was a by product of fit.
-In other words, did they WANT baggy clothing, or was baggy clothing the only style available that wouldn’t trigger dysphoria.

 Their answer?
 “Wow.
 I hadn’t ever really thought of it that way, because yeah, the only clothing that feels okay on my body is clothing that isn’t too tight around the hips or chest.”